Four land art installations on the top of the Arctic glacier

 polar self portraits: Hudson Valley self

-Public engagement through my work as the 2016-17 artist in residence of the innovative C4 Ensemble, featuring images from my Hudson Valley Self series, and three concert cycles premiering three of my poems set to music by contemporary composers.
+Public engagement through my work as the 2016-17 artist in residence of the innovative C4 Ensemble, featuring paintings from my Hudson Valley Self and Therianthropic series, and three concert cycles premiering three of my poems set to music by contemporary composers.
+C4 Ensemble auctions some of my paintings to support contemporary creativity and music making in June.

 from posed selfie to polar self-portrait